 Classic wooden tennis rackets are used as signage pointing the way to spacious locker rooms that include Sunlighten infrared saunas.
 Soaring windows with forest views equip our Fitness Center with ample natural light and airflow.
 Here, members and guests enjoy more than 20 pieces of state-of-the-art strength training and cardio equipment.
 Upstairs is our spacious fitness studio, massage room, conference room and cafe!

 TTR visitors also enjoy our pro-shop; racquet stringing services; the self-service complimentary coffee bar; lobby lounge with cozy seating and a large-screen television, game tables, snacks and enormous picture windows that allow for tennis match viewing.

 Our clubhouse grounds feature:

-Our new 4,320 sq ft multipurpose events building will break-ground in August
+Our new 4,320 sq ft multipurpose events building will be complete in Fall of 2019.

 Plans for a 25 yd lap pool and associated aquatics programs are in the works for the future.

 We have proudly met or surpassed every county code in the areas of energy and water conservation.
 Our extensive water-drainage system captures an average of 80,000 gallons of water for every two inches of rain.
 We are able to store the water in our eight 10,000-gallon water tanks and then use it for landscaping and court cleaning.

 Our 11,000-square-foot clubhouse was designed in an ‘S’ shape in order to preserve all of the property’s live oak, madrone, manzanita and pine trees.
 Our parking lot is unusually shaped because we saved every tree.
 The parking lot’s natural gravel surface emits less heat and glare than pavement, making it eco-friendly, and ideal for water drainage, too.